Why is ADM re:generations™ offering incentives?

 What happens if weather doesn’t allow me to get my cover crop planted?

-What goes into my ISCC/emission score?
+What goes into my ISCC/emissions score?

 The International Sustainability and Carbon Certification (ISCC) promotes environmentally, socially and economically sustainable production.
 An ISCC score reflects good farming practices, ethical treatment of workers, and no deforestation to plant crops.
 The score includes the following data: